 HOW IT WORKS

-Watch This Video to Learn More about How Employment Law and L&I Claims Work Together
+How Employment Law and Washington State L&I Claims Work Together

 Unlike workers’ compensation payments, there is no limit to the amount of compensation an injured worker may seek in third-party damages.
 Third-party claims are private matters and are typically litigated directly with the Washington State Superior Court.

-If you have an L&I claim or wonder if you have a personal injury case, ask yourself the following:
+If you have a Washington state L&I claim or wonder if you should contact an experienced Seattle L&I worker’s compensation attorney, ask yourself the following:

-- Have I been denied the medical care benefits to which I am legally entitled?
+- Have I been denied the medical benefits to which I am legally entitled?

 - Has L&I asked me to undergo an Independent Medical Exam (IME)?

-- Do I have questions about the L&I claim process?
+- Do I have questions about the Washington state L&I claim process?

 If any of the above apply to you, Emery | Reddy may be able to help.